 Called Bionic, the new line is available in species-specific versions for walleyes, bass, panfish, and also ice fishing.
 I started using the lines last winter and spring and have been very pleased with the results.

-Another advantage is that the line comes in odd sizes like 5- and 7-pound test.
-In very tough fishing conditions, I used to consider switching from 6-pound to 4-pound test to try to tempt finicky walleyes into biting.
-However, I was leery feeling 4-pount might be a tad light if I hooked a big fish.
-Now, the option of going to 5-pound test is available.
+Another advantage is that the line comes in odd sizes like 5- and 7-pound tests.
+In very tough fishing conditions, I used to consider switching from 6-pound to a 4-pound test to try to tempt finicky walleyes into biting.
+However, I was leery feeling 4-point might be a tad light if I hooked a big fish.
+Now, the option of going to a 5-pound test is available.

-Whether you are a cold weather ice fisherman, walleye guy, basshead, or panfish chaser you may have some confusion on what line to use.
-These new lines are designed to minimize that confusion and, most importantly, help put more fish on the ice or in your live well.
+Whether you are a cold-weather ice fisherman, walleye guy, bass head, or panfish chaser you may have some confusion about what line to use.
+These new lines are designed to minimize that confusion and, most importantly, help put more fish on the ice or in your livewell.
 As always, good luck on the water!